trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 ```

 This example behaves differently when `void seemingly_unused_foo(void)`
-is presend and is absent in the code:
+is present and is absent in the code:

 ```
 $ ./gcc-13-snap/bin/gcc -O1 -fipa-cp -fipa-cp-clone                a.cc -o a && ./a